2025–26 Milton Keynes Dons F.C. season

-The 2025–26 season is the 22nd season in the history of Milton Keynes Dons Football Club and their third consecutive season in League Two.
-In addition to the domestic league, the club will also participate in the FA Cup, the EFL Cup and the EFL Trophy.
+The 2025–26 season was the 22nd season in the history of Milton Keynes Dons Football Club and their third consecutive season in League Two.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup and the EFL Trophy.

-This will be the first season since the club's founding not to feature Dean Lewington, who retired after 21 years at the club, serving between 2004 and 2025.
+This was the first season since the club's founding not to feature Dean Lewington, who retired after 21 years at the club, serving between 2004 and 2025.

+The club achieved promotion to League One after beating Tranmere Rovers 3–0 at Stadium MK on the penultimate weekend of the season.